Clean energy talks to possibly resume in U.S. senate

 But the idea of a clean energy standard does have champions on Capitol Hill.
 Lindsey Graham, senator for the state of South Carolina, for one, is backing the idea.
 Once a chief negotiator on sweeping climate legislation, Graham late in 2010 floated language that would have set targets of 25 percent clean energy by 2025 and 50 percent by 2050, targets that Energy Secretary Steven Chu said were viable.
 Tom Carper, senator for the state of Delaware, and Mark Begich, junior state senator for Alaska, also have noted their willingness to work on a clean energy standard measure in the past.
 Graham has also said he is working on a measure that would expand access to domestic reserves of oil and natural gas.
 "I'm trying to come up with a clean energy standard, and also energy independence initiatives," Graham said.
 "They're not illogical.
 We have to find more domestic oil and gas, but at the same time we need to be pushing more clean energy, because that's our ultimate break from dependency on fossil fuels."
 Oil spill, efficiency measures A clean energy standard is not the only energy piece to gather buzz recently.

 Recently, Robert Menendez, senator for the state of New Jersey, reintroduced a measure that would eliminate the liability cap for oil companies involved in a spill.
-The language, which caused dissension among Republicans and oil-state Democrats in 2010, ultimately contributed to the demise of the Democrats' energy package in the summer of 2010.
+The language, which caused dissension among Republicans and oil-state Democrats in 2010, ultimately contributed to the demise of the Democrats' massive energy bill in the summer of 2010.

 But after the bill stalled, Menendez vowed to work with some of the measure's harshest critics -- Begich and Mary Landrieu, senator for the state of Louisiana -- to come up with compromise language.
 Earlier this month when he announced plans to float a new measure, Menendez said he would work with other senators "who have constructive ideas to help it pass."